introduction-to-python-bsuir-2019/PythonHomework/README.md

     * --json     ..
 Print result as JSON in stdout.
     * --verbose  ..
 Outputs verbose status messages.
     * --limit    ..
 Limit news topics if this parameter is provided.
+    * --date     ..
+Return cached news from the specified day.
+Format is YYYYMMDD.

 There are several notes:
   * in case of using `--json` argument utility converts the news into JSON format.
 JSON schema is described in feed_json_schema.json.